awsdocs/aws-cloudhsm-user-guide/doc_source/getting-started-ssl.md

 # Reconfigure SSL with a New Certificate and Private Key \(Optional\)<a name="getting-started-ssl"></a>

-The AWS CloudHSM uses an SSL certificate to establish a connection to an HSM\.
+AWS CloudHSM uses an SSL certificate to establish a connection to an HSM\.
 A default key and SSL certificate are included when you install the client\.
 You can, however, create and use your own\.
 Note that you will need the self–signed certificate \(*`customerCA.crt`*\) that you created when you [initialized](initialize-cluster.md#sign-csr-create-cert) your cluster\.

+**To reconfigure SSL with a new certificate and private key**

 1. Create a private key using the following OpenSSL command: